ARE YOU READY FOR A JOB AS APHYSICAL THERAPIST ASSISTANT? Associate in Applied Science (AAS)

 Resource: American Physical Therapy Association

 The Physical Therapist Assistant program is offered at our Meramec campus.
-Students make take general education classes toward this degree at any of our four campuses, our five eduction centers, and online.
+Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.